ClickHouse/ClickHouse/tests/integration/README.md

 ==================== 6 passed, 1 warnings in 96.33 seconds =====================
 ```

-You can just open shell inside a container by overwritting the command:
+You can just open shell inside a container by overwriting the command:
 ./runner --command=bash

 ### Rebuilding the docker containers